Regarding the Plan

 Therefore prophesy and say unto them, Thus saith the Lord God; Behold, O my people, I will open your graves, and cause you to come up out of your graves, and bring you into the land of Israel (Ezekiel 37:11–12, italics added).

 Mormon and Moroni wrote specifically to the Lamanites.
-But they also wrote to the “Jews or all the house of Israel” (which includes Nephites, see Mormon 5:14) and the gentiles, meaning the rest of mankind (see Title page and Mormon 3:18-20), and all the ends of the earth (2 Nephi 29:2; 2 Nephi 33:10-13; Mosiah 12:21; 3 Nephi 27:20; Mormon 3:18-22; Moroni 10:24), which we will see, means the entire human family.
+But they also wrote to the “Jews or all the house of Israel” (which includes Nephites, see Mormon 5:14) and the gentiles, meaning the rest of mankind (see Title page and Mormon 3:18-20), and all the ends of the earth (2 Nephi 29:2; 2 Nephi 33:10-13; Mosiah 12:21; 3 Nephi 27:20; Mormon 3:18-22; Moroni 10:24), which apparently means the entire human family.

 Joseph F. Smith taught,